-Public transport in Aotearoa New Zealand is currently uncoordinated, hap hazard, not user friendly and lacks regional connectivity as it is currently based on regionalised and commercialised procurement through the Public Transport Operating Model (PTOM), where each regional council develops and grows their own ‘turn up and go’ public transport services using competitive tendering, to allow increased fare revenue whilst reducing reliance on rate and taxpayer subsidies, that has resulted in little or no inter-regional cooperation and planning, creating inequalities between regions. \
+Public transport in Aotearoa New Zealand is currently uncoordinated, not user friendly and lacks regional connectivity, based on regionalised and commercialised procurement through the Public Transport Operating Model (PTOM), where each regional council develops and grows their own ‘turn up and go’ public transport service’s using competitive tendering, to increase fare revenue whilst reducing reliance on rate and taxpayer subsidies, that has resulted in little or no inter-regional cooperation and planning, creating inequalities between regions. \

 \